 We are living in a digital age in which we are basically doing everything online – including eating.
 And we have the online food delivery statistics below to prove it.

 Maybe we want our food delivered to our doorstep when it’s too hot to go outside, or when it’s too cold, or when it’s raining.

-Or when we are too busy to go to the restaurant and wait for the food to be brought to our table.
+Or when we are too busy or too tired to go to the restaurant and wait for the food to be brought to our table.
 However, having restaurant meals delivered to your home is above anything else, convenient.
 Being able to get food order online has become the standard.

 - To be informed

 - Expression of beauty and style

 Scientists backed up the fact that convenience is the most important factor influencing the food industry statistics.
 In fact, according to Hudson Riehle, SVP of Research and Innovation Services for the National Restaurant Association: